jarbhav/devops-notes/LINUX.md

 ### `clear` command

 The `clear` command clears the contents of the terminal screen.
 More accurately, it shifts the display so that the command prompt is at the top of the screen on the first line.

-On a physical terminal, the display will be permanently hidden, whereas in a graphical interface, a scrollbar will allow you to go back in the history of the virtual terminal.

 ### `cp` command